jemiludeenadedolapomaradesa/jemiludeenadedolapomaradesa/README.md

 - 👀 I’m interested in Data science
 - 🌱 I’m currently learning Data analytics
 - 💞️ I’m looking to collaborate on Data science and AI technology
-- 📫 How to reach me ...
+- 📫 you can reach me jemiludeenadedolapo@gmail.com

 <!---
 jemiludeenadedolapomaradesa/jemiludeenadedolapomaradesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.